 Such large performance differences predicting response versus remission is somewhat unexpected.
 Prior work has usually not compared performance of these two outcomes on external validation, and the small number of prior studies predicting each of these outcomes have found varied performance with no major differences [9].
 Of note, Nie et al [15] found different results, with the prediction of TRD improving when using response criteria compared to remission criteria, such as their Random Forest full feature model having an AUC of 0.78 using QIDS-C remission, but 0.80 with QIDS-C response.
 As well, on their external validation, when looking at metrics that account for class-imbalance, they find that performance decreases similarly on external validation for both remission and response.

 We investigated why response performance dropped on external validation by conducting additional cross-validations on STAR*D datasets.
-We found that using the 100 features used for the external validation, which are overlapping between STAR*D and CAN-BIND-1 datasets, generally increased performance on both response and remission predictions.
+We found that using the 100 features used for the external validation, which are overlapping between STAR*D and CAN-BIND-1 datasets, produced similar performance on both response and remission predictions.
 This suggests other factors may be leading to the worsened response prediction on external validation, such as inherent differences in patients between the two datasets.
-It also provides an example where having to use fewer features due to differences between datasets may actually not hamper performance, but increase it, unlike prior examples – for instance, when Nie et al only used overlapping features on STAR*D cross-validation, they noted performance decreases.
+It also provides an example where having to use fewer features due to differences between datasets may actually not hamper performance, unlike prior examples – for instance, when Nie et al only used overlapping features on STAR*D cross-validation, they noted performance decreases.
 This is likely related to the number and types of features; our external validation dataset had more features overlapping than did this prior work; 100 compared to 22.

 Together, these results have implications for future work and clinical deployment.
 While prior work has often found little difference between predicting antidepressant outcomes, we show that the same machine learning methodology can lead to different performance when predicting response and remission, including when externally validated.
-Our improved results when using the overlapping features has implications for deployment in clinical settings, where it may not be feasible to collect all the information required to replicate all features from a clinical trial, and for further external validation, transfer learning, or other applications where the number of overlapping features between datasets may be limited.
+Our results when using the overlapping features has implications for deployment in clinical settings, where it may not be feasible to collect all the information required to replicate all features from a clinical trial, and for further external validation, transfer learning, or other applications where the number of overlapping features between datasets may be limited.

 While our results are generally an improvement over Nie et al, further performance increase is likely needed for clinical applicability.
 Our results may also have implications for how to improve these predictive models.
 We note that the two feature selection methods attempted often worsened cross-validation performance.
 This may suggest that alternative techniques and parameters for feature selection may lead to increased performance.
 Whether it be with different feature selection techniques, different models, or other changes, those seeking to improve the performance of predicting antidepressant effect will be able to easily reproduce our work, using the same dataset.
 This will allow better understanding of how possible changes affect performance.